caperdue/GVSU-CIS350-TheDOMinators/README.md

 4. Run npm install
 5. Run npm run serve from the source of the path.
 6. You should see a link that says "localhost:8080".
 Click on it!
-7. It should be live!
+7. It should be live in your web browser!

 * If there are any errors installing any dependencies or node is asking for dependencies, just run the suggested command it displays in terminal or contact one us you need help.